deepmedia/MavenDeployer/README.md

 # MavenPublisher

-A lightweight, handly tool for publishing your maven packages (for example, Android AARs or Java JARs) to different kinds of repositories.
+A lightweight, handy tool for publishing your maven packages (for example, Android AARs or Java JARs) to different kinds of repositories.
 Currently, only [Bintray](https://bintray.com) is supported.

 To use any of the publisher plugins, you must configure the plugin repository in your build script: